Gendyadel/halan-frontend-assesment/README.md

 # halan-frontend-assesment

-a basic tool to convert a number to its text representation in Arabic
+### A basic tool to convert a number to its text representation in Arabic

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.

+in the second branch called "legacy" you can find an implementation using version 14.0.2 ***using modules***

 The library is not published, To execute the app please open both projects in seperate terminals Run `npm i` in both of them